hashrocket/tilex/CONTRIBUTING.md

 7. Push to the branch (`git push origin my-new-feature`)
 8. Create new Pull Request

-All pull requests are evaluated for style using [Credo](https://github.com/rrrene/credo).
-Run it to check your code, or leave us a note if the recommendation doesn't make sense:
+All pull requests are checked for style using the Elixir autoformatter (requires Elixir 1.6 or greater) and [Credo](https://github.com/rrrene/credo).
+Run both to confirm that your code will pass:

 ```
+$ mix format
 $ mix credo
 ```